 Animal Health Australia (AHA) was incorporated under Australian Corporations Law in January 1996.
+AHA is a not-for-profit public company.

 At 30 June 2018, we had 34 member organisations spread across four membership groups: